 The Clippers, meanwhile, appeared to miss Griffin, getting out-scored 30-25 in the fourth quarter on their way to losing 105-103.
 In the final moments, Klay Thompson blocked Chris Paul's running shot from behind with 1.0 seconds on the clock, and Jamal Crawford's quick-draw three-pointer at the buzzer fell well short.

 On top of all that, the teams skirmished after the final horn.
 Although ESPN cameras caught the incident fairly late, Paul appears to walk with the ball while standing quite close to Bogut, who proceeds to knock the ball out of the point guard's hands in some combination of triumph and disdain.
 That set off a meeting of several coaches and players, with ever-active Clippers wing Matt Barnes and Warriors assistant coach Brian Scalabrine exchanging minor shoves as both attempted to play peacemaker.
 Again, no major blows were attempted, but it was a bizarre scene.

 We should all do our best not to exaggerate the impact of a series of incidents that featured no real fights, but it's become increasingly clear that the Clippers and Warriors do not like each other.
 On October 31, the Clippers declined to share chapel services with the Warriors — a virtually unprecedented diss — prior to their first matchup of the season.
 That very exciting game featured several dust-ups, and the enmity seems only to have ramped up since.

 For those wondering, these teams play twice more this regular season: January 30 in Oakland (a nationally televised TNT game) and March 12 in Los Angeles.
-Both games figure to be with your time.
+Both games figure to be worth your time.